faridfaharaj/Profitable/README.md

 ## ⚠️ Important

-This Update had major changes on the way databases are managed, meaning databases from pre 0.2.0 versions will only migrate partially as Orders and Multi-World data cannot be migrated, cancel all orders and back-up your data before runing this new version.
+This Update had major changes on the way databases are managed, meaning databases from pre 0.2.0 versions will only migrate partially as **Orders and Multi-World data cannot be migrated**, cancel all orders and back-up your data **before** runing this new version.

 # 📌 Features